nerves-project/nerves_runtime/README.md

 boot.
 This means that the first boot takes slightly longer than subsequent boots.

-Note that a common implementation of "reset to factory defaults" is to purposely corrupt the application partition and reboot.
+A common implementation of "reset to factory defaults" is to purposely erase (corrupt) the application partition and reboot.
+See `Nerves.Runtime.FwupOps.factory_reset/1`.

 `nerves_runtime` uses firmware metadata to determine how to mount and initialize the application partition.
 The following variables are important: